upc-ghs/modpath-rw/readme/CONTRIBUTING.md

 # Contributing

 ## Bugs
-In case of bugs, open an issue on the Github page an provide a clear explanation ideally addressing.
+In case of bugs, open an issue on the project page an provide a clear explanation ideally addressing:

 * Program version
 * Operative system